-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
-This policy will also be shared with parents through publication on the school website.
+The school will raise parents'/carers' awareness of internet safety in letters or other communications home, and in information via our website or Facebook Page.
+This policy will also be shared with parents/carers through publication on the school website.